volcengine/terraform-provider-volcengine/website/docs/d/rds_mysql_instances.html.markdown

 * `rds_mysql_instances` - The collection of RDS instance query.
     * `allow_list_version` - The version of allow list.
     * `backup_use` - The instance has used backup space.
 Unit: GB.
+    * `binlog_dump` - Does it support the binlog capability?
+This parameter is returned only when the database proxy is enabled.
+Values:
+true: Yes.
+false: No.
     * `charge_detail` - Payment methods.
         * `auto_renew` - Whether to automatically renew in prepaid scenarios.
 Autorenew_Enable